pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### JunoLab Packages

-The community packages:
+The community packages

 * [`ink`](https://packages.pulsar-edit.dev/packages/ink)
 * [`uber-juno`](https://packages.pulsar-edit.dev/packages/uber-juno)

-Have been reported as having more up to date code on GitHub than the Pulsar Package Registry as the original author is making changes without pushing them to Pulsar.
-As such the packages available on Pulsar are now outdated.
+have been reported as having more up to date code on GitHub than on the Pulsar Package Registry; the original author is making changes without pushing them to Pulsar.
+The packages available on Pulsar are now outdated.

 As such, both packages will receive the `Outdated` badge, indicating they should be installed via GitHub with the following commands: